SRSQ

-SRSQ (pronounced "seer-skew") is the solo musical project of Texas-based musician Kennedy Ashlyn, formerly the vocalist and keyboardist for Santa Cruz, California duo Them Are Us Too.
-After Ashlyn's partner in that duo, Cash Askew, died in the Ghost Ship warehouse fire in 2016, Ashlyn retired their shared name and started making music as SRSQ.
-Her solo debut album, Unreality, was released on October 26, 2018, and her second album, Ever Crashing, was released on August 19, 2022, both by Dais Records.
+SRSQ (pronounced "seer-skew") is the solo musical project of American singer and keyboardist Kennedy Ashlyn.
+Ashlyn started making music under the name Them Are Us Too in high school, later expanding the group to a duo after meeting Cash Askew in college.
+After releasing one album together, Askew died in the Ghost Ship warehouse fire in 2016.
+Ashlyn retired their shared name and started working as SRSQ the following year.
+Under the name, Ashlyn has released two albums, Unreality (2018) and Ever Crashing (2022).
+SRSQ's dream pop-centric sound has drawn comparisons to bands such as Cocteau Twins.

 Early life

 Ashlyn, full name Kennedy Ashlyn Wenning, started off in music singing in a choir at age 5.
 She performed in musical theater and show choir in school and took a year of opera training in college.
 She started making noise pop music solo under the Them Are Us Too name in high school.
-Growing up, Ashlyn's favorite band was the B-52's, and she also grew up listening bands such as Cocteau Twins, Dead Can Dance, and the Sundays, music she picked up on from her mom's taste.
+Growing up, Ashlyn's favorite band was the B-52's, and she also grew up listening to bands such as Cocteau Twins, Dead Can Dance, and the Sundays, music she picked up on from her mom's taste.

 Ashlyn went to college at University of California, Santa Cruz, living in a house.
 Her housemates offered to host their friend Askew's 19th birthday party in 2012.
 The party was goth-themed, with an Askew-curated soundtrack including Cocteau Twins, Depeche Mode, and the Sisters of Mercy.
 Neither Ashlyn nor Askew were goths, but they shared interest in the music and aesthetic which none of their other friends did.
 Less than 24 hours later, after performing her third-ever solo show, Ashlyn asked Askew to join Them Are Us Too.